 Meaty, saucy, cheesy Homemade Meat Lasagna has to be at the top of all good Italian dishes.
 This recipe is the ultimate comfort food and so easy to make!
 Store-bought quality ingredients help get this prepped in less than 20 minutes then sit back & relax while it bakes.
 A home cooked dinner better than any restaurant.

-- Cook the ground beef, drain fat, and add to the simmering marinara sauce.
+- Cook the ground beef, drain the fat, and add to the simmering marinara sauce.

 - Gather all the ingredients.

 Ladle a layer of meat sauce on the bottom of a baking dish that has been sprayed with nonstick spray or a light cover of olive oil.

 - Place oven-ready noodles on top of sauce.

 - Place dollops of ricotta cheese on top of the sauce and sprinkle with 1/3 of the mozzarella cheese.

 Now cover the meat lasagna with foil and bake for 30 minutes.
 Remove foil and bake another 20 minutes.
 Like, browned and crusty cheese on top?
 Just put under the broiler for about 2 minutes and voila – perfectly browned lasagna!

 Let it rest 10 minutes before you serve it so that you get every last bit of saucy goodness.

 Looks at all those cheesy, saucy, meaty layers!
 I’m drooling over here!